University of Gothenburg

 Welcome to meet our teachers, students and programme supervisors who will tell you all about our international BFA and MFA programmes.
 On our Open House you can also go on guided tours, visit our students in their open studios and talk to our guidance counselor.

-Three of our BFA programmes are taught in English; Metal art, Wood Oriented Furniture Design and Crafting Futures (NEW PROGRAM).
+Three of our BFA programmes are taught in English; Metal art, Wood Oriented Furniture Design and Crafting Futures.
 Teachers and students from these programs, which are located at Campus Steneby in Dals Långed, will come the Open House in Gothenburg and tell you about the programmes and their study environment.

-For more detailed information about our international programmes, we offer digital presentations about our BFA's 4–5 December and digital presentations about our MFA's 19–21 November.
-We will also offer a digital meeting 17 December where you will get information on how to apply to our MFA programmes.
+For more detailed information about our international programmes, we offer digital presentations about our BFA's 13 November and digital presentations about our MFA's 11–12 November.
+On 17 December we will also offer a session where we describe how to apply to our programmas at HDK-Valand.

 Activities in the houses